tran-haison/Take-Note/README.md

-# TakeNote
+# Take Note
-Make a simple app to take note
+A simple app to take note